xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 2. From the VM console, you can tell the source VM running CloneZilla to send all the blocks to the destination VM, also running CloneZilla.

-3. As soon it's done, you can safely shut down the original VM and boot the copy on destination!
+3. Once done, you can safely shut down the original VM and boot the copy on destination!

 :::warning
 - **Downtime**: Even if the downtime will be reduced compared to using OVA, you still need to run the export/import process while the VM is off.